Braid (hairstyle): History

-The oldest known reproduction of hair braiding may go back about 30,000 years in Europe: the Venus of Willendorf in Austria, now known in academia as the Woman of Willendorf, is a female figurine estimated to have been made between about 28,000 and 25,000 BCE.
-It has been disputed whether or not she wears braided hair or some sort of a woven basket on her head.
+The earliest known depiction of braiding may be the Venus of Willendorf, a female figurine unearthed in Austria which is estimated to have been made between about 28,000 and 25,000 BCE.
+It has been disputed whether the horizontal spiral ridges on the statue's head depict braided hair or some sort of a woven basket.

 The Venus of Brassempouy in France is estimated to be about 25,000 years old and ostensibly shows a braided hairstyle.